The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 **Always start low and work your way up when taking probiotics.

-Abrupt changes to the flora can make even healthy guts a little uncomfortable in the short term as the changes take place and the “die-off” of bad guys occurs and new immune communications are being delivered.
+Abrupt changes to the flora can make even healthy guts a little uncomfortable in the short-term as the changes take place and “die-off” of bad guys occurs and new immune communications are being delivered.

 Ideally, take probiotics following a meal for best utilization and colonization deep in the intestinal tract.